blisssayyid/FastLocation/README.md

 ```

 ##### Step3
-Implement ILocationListener Interface, it has six methods that you can implement separately
+Implement ILocationListener Interface, it has five methods that you can implement separately
-* `getLastLocation(location: Location): Location`
-Get the final position, here you can filter again according to their own conditions
-, it is important to note that because the set conditions are not consistent
-, so the acquisition time is not stable, you can't use as a timer
-* `onLocationChanged(location: Location): Unit`
+* `onLocationChanged(location: Location)`
 This method is called by a location change when the condition is met
-* `fun onStatusChanged(provider: String?, status: Int, extras: Bundle?)`
+* `onStatusChanged(provider: String?, status: Int, extras: Bundle?)`
 Called when the provider status changes.
 This method is called when a provider
 is unable to fetch a location or if the provider has recently become
 available after a period of unavailability.